mattbierner/blog.mattbierner.com/_posts/2015-01-22-stupid-template-tricks-snake-part-2-interactive-nibbler.md

 1. Compile time - Load and deserialize the current game state.
 2. Compile time - Take one player input.
-3. Compile time - For the given input and current game state, advanced the world one step.
+3. Compile time - For the given input and current game state, advance the world one step.
 4. Run time - Print display of world type to `stdout`.
 5. Run time - Write serialized world type to file.